-An unforgettable incident of my NCC days which happened over three decades back 😀
+An unforgettable incident of my NCC (National Cadet Corps) days which happened over three decades back 😤

 I was Group Commander NCC at Kollam (Quilon) under Kerala and Lakshadweep Directorate during 1999.
 Kargil war was raging and body bags were coming home in scores.
 The cine fraternity along with the State Administration had organised a mega programme at State Capital Trivandrum on 8 Aug 1999 to express solidarity with the soldiers and to offer solemn tributes to the martyrs.

 All regular Army formations had mobilised for Kargil operations (Op Vijay).
 The only semblance of defence forces left behind was the NCC.
 The organisers of the event needed a soldier in uniform to inaugurate the event.
-Our Deputy Director General (DDG)was invited as the chief guest and to deliver the inaugural address for the mega event.
+As per propriety our Deputy Director General (DDG) being the available senior most officer present in the state capital was invited as the chief guest and to deliver the inaugural address for the mega event.
 The event was named 'Anjali' (salutations / tributes) to the martyrs.

 Oblivious of these developments, I was busy conducting the Directorate’s inter-Group ‘Thal Sainik Camp and competitions’ under my Group arrangements.
 The entire resources ie. men and materials of my Group were used and involvement of my cadets, NCC Officers, Army instructors, and even that of the civilian staff were total.
 And Kollam Group won the championship trophy, amidst the deafening and vibrant war cries of ‘Kollam Group Kollum Kollum’ !
 (Kollam Group will Kill & Massacre!).

 Our DDG had come on the final day for prize distribution ceremony etc. Kollam Group was declared the Winner.
-I was in a mood to have a bash on our victory, that too the directorate trophy being bagged for the first time in history by my Group.
-But DDG asked me to accompany him to Trivandrum, 100km away.
+I was in a mood to have a bash on our victory, that too when the directorate trophy being bagged for the first time in history by my Group.
+But DDG had different plans for me.
+He asked me to accompany him to Trivandrum, 100km away.
 I was in my camouflage uniform.
-He said I had a civil function to attend and hence to take along my No 1 uniform and also some overnight change.
+He said I had a civil function to attend and hence asked me to take along my No 1 uniform and also some overnight change.
 Reluctantly I passed the orders for conducting the 'bada khana' to my Administrative Officer and accompanied the DDG.

 The DDG casually mentioned to me in the car that there is a small function for Kargil martyrs organised by Trivandrum district administration and I have to be present there as a military representative just to inaugurate the function.
 I didn’t grasp the gravity and I said ok.
 I also asked him why can’t Trivandrum Group Commander take on this task?
 And I be spared to join the victory bash with my Group.
 But he insisted it has to be me only. ie. being a malayalee, to cater for the ‘regional affinities’ of the audience.
 The Group Commander Trivandrum was a ‘Khalsa’ and a ‘Thampi’ like me will be able to reach out to the ‘audience’ better.
 I smelt rat in DDG mentioning of the ‘audience’. !!